annereinarz/MultilevelMCMCExaHyPE/README.md

 # Notes for SuperMUC

 ##MUQ deps:

-push MUQ dependencies as archives pushed onto supermuc
+since gaining access to all external repositories is a lot of work: use the download_dependencies script to download them and push MUQ dependencies as archives onto supermuc

 ##Modules:
 module load tbb